bsa674/CRISPR-Guide-RNA-Design-Tool/README.md

 ## Description

-Castor is a tool designed to simplify the gRNA design process in Clustered Regularly Interspaced Short Palindromic Repeats (CRISPR)-associated protein 9 (Cas9) projects.
-The platform identifies gRNA sequences from input FASTA files based on specified PAM patterns and ranks them by predicted performance using a pre-trained ML model.
-The outputs include **predicted efficacy scores** for guide RNAs (gRNAs), **annotated gRNA data with biological features** (e.g., Minimized Free Energy, Average Base-Pairing probability, Ensemble Energy), and visualizations such as **feature plots distributions**, feature correlations.
-The results are saved to a CSV file for further analysis, and detailed logs ensure reproducibility and debugging support.
+Castor is an innovative platform designed to simplify and optimize the process of guide RNA (gRNA) design for CRISPR-Cas9 genome editing projects.
+By integrating advanced machine learning (ML) algorithms and bioinformatics tools, Castor automates the identification of gRNA sequences from input FASTA files, ensuring compatibility with user-specified Protospacer Adjacent Motif (PAM) patterns.
+The platform ranks these gRNA sequences based on predicted efficacy using a pre-trained ML model, providing researchers with reliable performance scores to guide their selection.

+In addition to efficacy predictions, Castor annotates each gRNA with critical biological features, such as Minimized Free Energy (MFE), Average Base-Pairing Probability, and Ensemble Energy, offering deeper insights into the molecular characteristics of the designed gRNAs.
+To further enhance usability, the platform generates comprehensive visualizations, including feature distribution plots and correlation matrices, enabling researchers to explore and interpret the data effectively.
+Castor also prioritizes reproducibility and transparency by maintaining detailed logs throughout the process, ensuring that every step of the gRNA design process is traceable and debuggable.

+With its user-friendly interface, robust analytical capabilities, and emphasis on reproducibility, Castor is an essential tool for researchers seeking to streamline and enhance the efficiency of their CRISPR-Cas9 genome editing projects.

 ----
 ## Functionalities

-This Python-based pipeline is designed for CRISPR guide RNA (gRNA) analysis.
-It utilizes Pandas and NumPy for data handling, ViennaRNA (RNA module) for RNA secondary structure prediction, and Plotly for interactive visualizations.
-A machine learning ensemble model, combining Random Forest and XGBoost, predicts gRNA efficacy based on extracted RNA structural and sequence-based features, including minimum free energy (MFE), base-pairing probabilities, ensemble free energy, and helical structure properties.
+This Python-based pipeline is designed for **CRISPR guide RNA (gRNA) analysis**, combining bioinformatics and machine learning to predict gRNA efficacy.
+It utilizes **Pandas** and **NumPy** for data handling, **ViennaRNA** for RNA secondary structure prediction, and **Plotly** for interactive visualizations.
+A **stacking ensemble model**, integrating **Random Forest** and **XGBoost**, predicts gRNA efficacy based on extracted features such as minimum free energy (MFE), base-pairing probabilities, and helical properties.
+The pipeline includes a **Streamlit-based web application** for user-friendly interaction, enabling users to upload FASTA files, customize parameters, view predictions, and download results and visualizations.
+Designed for both computational and experimental researchers, this tool provides a comprehensive solution for gRNA analysis and efficacy prediction.

 ## Data Sources and Processing